AdiChat/AI-cheatsheet/README.md

 - [ ] [CME 295](https://cme295.stanford.edu/syllabus/): Basics of Transformer and LLM course by Stanford University
 - [ ] [AI Engineering Silicon Cheatsheet](https://amzn.to/3Wl5Tum): Cheatsheet covering all major concepts in modern AI; Must for reference
 - [ ] [The Ultra-Scale Playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook?section=first_steps:_training_on_one_gpu): Training LLMs on GPU Clusters
+- [ ] [Llama visualization](https://www.alphaxiv.org/labs/tensor-trace): step by step [analyze each tensor](https://www.alphaxiv.org/labs/fly-through-llama) as it is processed in Llama

 ## Main AI blogs to read regularly (continuous learning)